Lay-offs and short-time working

 Guaranteed Payments

-If, after consultation, you decide to introduce a period of temporary layoff or short-time working then eligible employees are entitled to a Guaranteed Payment.
+If, after consultation, you go ahead with your decision to introduce a period of temporary layoff or short-time working then eligible employees are entitled to a Guaranteed Payment.
 To receive a Guaranteed Payment, the employee must have been employed continuously for at least one month, have not refused any reasonable alternative work and not have been laid off because of industrial action.
-There is a daily limit set by the government of £35 and it can be paid for a maximum of five days in any period of three months (so a maximum of £175).
+There is a daily limit set by the government of £38 and it can be paid for a maximum of five days in any period of three months.

 Applying for redundancy